project-curio/curio-web/docs/seed_data_acquisition.md

 Copy each API key exactly as issued by the provider.
 If you do not have the TripAdvisor key yet, leave the empty string (`""`) and the script will skip that source.

 ### 5.7 Confirm Supabase Sources
+Finally, add another code cell with the block below.
+It fetches every row from `public.ingestion_sources`, filters them by the current city, and prints the active codes so you can sanity-check the setup before scraping.
+Run it after §2.4 is complete.
 ```python
 resp = requests.get(f"{SUPABASE_URL}/rest/v1/ingestion_sources?active=eq.true", headers=headers)
 sources = resp.json()